Dynamical computation of the density of states and Bayes factors using nonequilibrium importance sampling: Introduction

-where $P^{\xb}_t(\yb)$ denotes the transition probability density from $\xb$ to $\yb$ in some time $t>0$, then the density $\rho(\xb)$ is preserved under time evolution.
-Practically, this means that expectations of an observable $\phi(\xb)$ with respect to $\rho(\xb)$, which we denote by $\langle \phi\rangle_\rho$, can be computed as an empirical average along an equilibrium trajectory generated from~\eqref{eq:dynamics}, provided that the dynamics is ergodic.
-Such a sampling scheme can suffer from serious limitations if the expectation $\langle \phi\rangle_\rho$ is dominated by values of $\xb$ that are rare under $\rho(\xb)$ and therefore infrequently visited under the dynamics~\eqref{eq:dynamics}.
+where $\xb \in \Omega \subset \mathbb{R}^n$ is a state that is propagated in time to ${\Xb}(t,\xb)$ via the vector field $\bb: \Omega \to \mathbb{R}^n$.
+If the dynamics is microscopically reversible with respect to some target density $\rho(\xb)$, then this density is preserved under time evolution.
+Practically, this means that the expectation of an observable $\phi(\xb)$ with respect to $\rho(\xb)$, which we denote by $\langle \phi\rangle$, can be computed as a time average along an equilibrium trajectory generated from~\eqref{eq:dynamics}, provided that the dynamics is ergodic.
+This direct sampling scheme becomes inefficient if the expectation $\langle \phi\rangle$ is dominated by values of $\xb$ that are rare under $\rho(\xb)$ and therefore infrequently visited by the dynamics~\eqref{eq:dynamics}.

-Estimates relying on nonequilibrium dynamics have shown success in a variety of applications, from chemical physics to machine learning~\cite{jarzynski_nonequilibrium_1997,hummer_free_2001, dellago_computing_2013,neal_annealed_2001}.
+Importance sampling estimates relying on nonequilibrium dynamics have shown success in a variety of applications, from statistical physics to machine learning~\cite{jarzynski_nonequilibrium_1997,hummer_free_2001, sun_equilibrium_2003,athenes_path-sampling_2004, dellago_computing_2013,neal_annealed_2001,nilmeier_2011gr}.
 Here, we derive a class of estimators based on an exact reweighting of the samples gathered during a nonequilibrium process with a stationary density.
-As in the case of the Jarzynski estimator~\cite{jarzynski_nonequilibrium_1997}, our scheme accelerates the transport of density to rare regions of phase space which may make substantial contributions to equilibrium averages, a basic idea exploited by many different enhanced sampling techniques~\cite{allen_forward_2009,bouchard-cote_bouncy_2018,peters_rejection-free_2012,michel_generalized_2014}.
-Physically, the statistical weight of the transported density can be interpreted through the fluctuation theorem as a dissipative reweighting.
-That is, the work that we do when transporting density away from the equilibrium manifold diminishes the statistical weight in the equilibrium ensemble.
+Similar to the annealed importance sampling (AIS) method~\cite{neal_annealed_2001} and estimators based on the Jarzynski equality~\cite{jarzynski_nonequilibrium_1997}, our scheme accelerates the transport of density to rare regions of phase space which may make substantial contributions to equilibrium averages.
+This basic idea is exploited by many different enhanced sampling techniques~\cite{allen_forward_2009, bouchard-cote_bouncy_2018,peters_rejection-free_2012,michel_generalized_2014}.
+Physically, the statistical weight of the transported density can be interpreted through the fluctuation theorem as a dissipative reweighting whose value can be derived explicitly.
+As we show, the resulting estimator is unbiased, unlike the AIS estimator, which requires computing a ratio of sample means (cf. Eq.
+(12) of Ref.~\cite{neal_annealed_2001}).
+Our estimator always has lower variance than the direct estimator, a reduction that comes at the nontrivial cost of generating trajectories.
+That said, nonequilibrium transport enables us to access states that are exponentially rare in original density but which may dominate expectation values; direct sampling fails dramatically in such settings.